ml4ai/tomcat-ASR_Agent/README.md

 	docker-compose -f vosk.yml up --build

-By default, Docker will use a mosquitto broker running on 1883 on the host machine.
-If you are using a different Mosquitto broker, modify the mqtt_host and mqtt_port command line option in the asr_agent service entrypoint.
+By default, Docker will use connect to a mosquitto broker running on port 1883 of the host machine.
+If you are using a different Mosquitto broker, modify the mqtt_host and mqtt_port command line option in the asr_agent service entrypoint in google.yml or vosk.yml.